Here this post explains What causes blue screen errors and How To Fix different Blue Screen Of Death Errors on your PC or Laptop running Windows 11

 Run system file checker

-If Windows system files corrupted, missing you might notice system freezes, not responding at startup or suddenly Windows restarts with blue screen error.
-Run the DISM restore health command with system file checker utility that repairs windows image and automatically restores corrupted system files with the correct one.
+If Windows system files are corrupted, or missing you might notice the system freezes, not responding at startup or suddenly Windows restarts with a blue screen error.
+Run the DISM restore health command with the system file checker utility that repairs windows images and automatically restores corrupted system files with the correct one.

 - Open the command prompt as administrator,

-- Once the scanning process completes run system file checker utility sfc /scannow
+- Once the scanning process completes run the system file checker utility sfc /scannow

-- Once the 100% completes the scanning process close everything and restart your PC.
+- Once the scanning process completes close everything and restart your PC.

 Bad hard drive

-Another cause of BSOD errors is having a bad hard drive means having your files written badly on the hard drive.
+Another cause of windows 11 Blue screen errors is having a bad hard drive means having your files written badly on the hard drive.
 If you encounter plenty of reading and writing errors when copying or installing new programs, or you frequently see errors marked as cyclic redundancy checks, then you should know that a BSOD error is imminent.
-And you need run check disk utility that helps fix disk drive errors.
+And you need run the check disk utility that helps fix disk drive errors.

 - Open command prompt as administrator

-- Type command chkdsk c: /f /r /x and hit the enter key
+- Type the command chkdsk c: /f /r /x and hit the enter key

 - Next type Y on the keyboard to schedule run check disk utility on the next start.